Peace journalism: War journalism conventions

 coverage will tend to privilege violent responses to conflict over non-violent, social-psychological, context-informed responses.

 Journalists Annabel McGoldrick and Jake Lynch argue that non-critical reporting of official sources is often rewarded by those sources.
 Through "information transactions", these same official sources allow uncritical journalists privileged access to information in the future.

-Thirdly and lastly, 'dualism' biasses journalistic objectivity towards violence: "A decision to tell a story in that [bipolar] way can slip past, unnoticed, without drawing attention to itself because of its close resemblance, in shape and structure, to so much of the story-telling we already take for granted".
+Thirdly and lastly, 'dualism' biases journalistic objectivity towards violence: "A decision to tell a story in that [bipolar] way can slip past, unnoticed, without drawing attention to itself because of its close resemblance, in shape and structure, to so much of the story-telling we already take for granted".

 Gatekeeping in war journalism

 These conventions also form "gates" by which gatekeepers in journalism include or exclude various aspects of reality in final publication.

 In this way, proponents of peace journalism argue that in the media meaning occurs according to: "a set of rules and relations established before the reality or the experience under discussion actually occurred".
 In war journalism the objectivity conventions serve this purpose, but are shadowy and unacknowledged.
 Gatekeeping is therefore likely to be secretive and haphazard.
 It may distort, and also fix, meaning in conflict coverage and obfuscate the production of meaning.

 Peace journalism evaluative criteria might be applied to show how conventional conflict reporting is biased in favor of violence and violent groups.
 An example is the coverage leading up to the September 2009 meeting between Israeli Prime Minister Benjamin Netanyahu, Palestinian President Mahmoud Abbas, and US President Barack Obama.

 Reporting was highly reactive and focused on the visible effects of the conflict, such as announcements and public disagreements between official spokespeople that appeared to disrupt peace efforts.

 Coverage was oriented to elites with little mention of non-official peace efforts by individuals and groups such as the Hand in Hand network of schools, the Israeli/Palestinian The Parents Circle Families Forum, Peace Now, Breaking the Silence, Physicians for Human Rights, Machsom Watch, and Checkpoint Watch, Hanan Ashrawi (non-violent activist for human rights, founder of the Palestinian Initiative for the Promotion of Global Dialogue and Democracy, and member of the Palestinian Legislative Council).

 Also ignored were programmes that promote cultural exchange, for example (the Israeli-Palestinian Aussie Rules football team The Peace Team), see here for official 2011 team details) which played in the 2008 and 2011 AFL International Cups.
 Another is the current programme of Palestinian children's visits to the Old Yishuv Court Museum in the Jewish Quarter of Jerusalem.
-Events demonstrating non-violent responses to the conflict were also ignored, a example being the March 12, 2011, Conference on Civil Disobedience in the West Bank marking the centenary of International Women's Day.
+Events demonstrating non-violent responses to the conflict were also ignored, an example being the March 12, 2011, Conference on Civil Disobedience in the West Bank marking the centenary of International Women's Day.

 Projects working for peace among Arabs and Israelis lists further organizations working for peace in the region, whose activities are generally excluded from news on the Conflict.